dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

     - how do we get people to embrace educational opportunities? how do we prevent gradual aversion of populace to education during our approach towards the singularity?
-    - advances in education, coupled with changes to society, are the primary reason i'm excited about this
+    - advances in technology, coupled with changes to society, are the primary reason i'm excited about this
   - one major tool (which intertwines with education)
     - cognitive development via the arts.